alatarum/frugen/README.md

 	-d <argument>, --board-date <argument>
 		Set board manufacturing date/time, use "DD/MM/YYYY HH:MM" format.
-		By default the resulting output depends on the ouput format and presence of '-u' option as follows:
+		By default, if the date is neithers specified by this option, nor is given in the input template, the resulting output depends on the output format and presence of '-u' option as follows:

 		-o     | -u specified         | -u not specified
 		-------|----------------------|-------------------------